saurabhima/gsoc_LEADERBOARD/README.md

 ### Overview
 In this project we are designing a FLASK based Web App to maintain Leaderboards for [SphinxCAPT.org](http://SphinxCAPT.org).
 The app is based on the REST design with inherent security infrastructure.
 This project is being maintained as part of the Google Summer of Code 2017.
+### Background
+This project was envisaged in order to provide developers and volunteers with a one-stop- solution for managing and tracking donations and details of prospective donors for the SphinxCapt project at CMU.
+The project included a leaderboard of Donor, which is our special way of thanking donors who are supporting the project.
+The project also provides a workflow to the project members and volunteers to log telephonic and email correspondence with all donors.
 ### Requirements
 * **Backend**
     * Python 3